MSPayneII/Audiophile_e-commerce/README.md

 - CSS Grid
 - Mobile-first workflow

+### What-I-learned

+Building this website with vanilla JS was a fun challenge that took a lot of mental gymnastics (e.g., cart functionality).
+One glaring observation is there was a lot of unavoidable copy and pasting between HTML pages (navbar, footer, etc.).
+If I were to build version 2, I'd go with ReactJS to reduce the repetition via components.

 ### Continued development

-I realized that my form validation skills need more improvement, so I want to gain more understanding and experience with form validation to make it more robust and scalable for future projects.
+While building the checkout form and its functionality, I realized that my form validation skills needed improvement.
+In general, I want to gain more understanding and experience with form validation to make it more robust and scalable for future projects.

 ## Author